-Located in Central Aberdeen, this aparthotel is within a 15-minute walk of His Majesty's Theatre, Academy, and Aberdeen Music Hall.
-Aberdeen Art Gallery and ...
+Located in Central Aberdeen, this hotel is steps from Union Terrace Gardens, Academy, and Aberdeen Music Hall.
+His Majesty's Theatre and Aberdeen Art Gallery ...

-Located in Central Aberdeen, this eco-friendly hotel is within a 15-minute walk of Aberdeen Music Hall, Academy, and His Majesty's Theatre.
-Aberdeen Art Gallery ...
+Located in Central Aberdeen, this apartment is within a 10-minute walk of Aberdeen Music Hall, Academy, and His Majesty's Theatre.
+Aberdeen Art Gallery and Provost ...

 Situated in Aberdeen, this eco-friendly hotel is within 1 mi (2 km) of Johnston Gardens, Gordon Highlanders Museum, and Hazlehead Park.
-Academy and Aberdeen ...
+Academy and City Beach ...